astropy/astropy-APEs/APE0.rst

   occurs, it may be resolved by mutual agreement among the candidates, or else the winner will be chosen at random.

-The election process is managed by a non-voting Returns Officer nominated by the outgoing Coordination Committee.
-For the initial election, the Returns Officer will be nominated by the NumFOCUS Executive officer or their delegate.
+The election process is managed by a non-voting Returns Officer nominated by the outgoing Coordination Committee, although the process (specific choice of web site, etc) can be set up by the Coordination Committee or their delegates.
+For the initial election, the Returns Officer will be nominated by the NumFOCUS Executive Officer.
 Elections will be carried out every year, provided that at least one of the Coordination Committee members has reached the end of their term or decided to step down.

 Term
 ^^^^